j0rd1smit/j0rd1smit.github.io/content/blog/2023-10-07-todoist-agent/index.md

 Most interestingly, all these edge cases arise if you are not explicit enough in your system prompt.
 It is just like telling a child to clean up its room.
 If you are not explicit enough, it will most likely misinterpret your instructions or, even worse, find a way to cheat.
 For example, one of my first prompts looked something like the prompt below.
-For example, one of my first prompts looked something like the prompt below.
 You don’t have to read it all, but it will give you an idea of how long a prompt can become if you have to explain all the rules and edge cases.